 Ferneham Hall was first opened in 1982 and had been looking tired and dated.
 Although operating costs had been reduced considerably prior to its closure, Ferneham Hall operated at an annual deficit of around £400,000.
 This was partly due to the design not being appropriate for modern shows, with large sets, elaborate effects, staging and lighting being required.

-The investment from Fareham Borough Council will see the venue totally transformed with a larger main auditorium with improved standard of seating, a secondary performance space, new bar and café area, a dance studio and space for community groups and organisations.
+The investment from Fareham Borough Council has seen the venue totally transformed with a larger main auditorium with improved standard of seating, a secondary performance space, new bar and café area, a dance studio and space for community groups and organisations.

 It is common practice for theatre venues across the UK to have licenses for late night refreshments.
 This is not so that the theatre can remain open to the public, but more so that the crews, performers and staff can get food and drink after performances or during set removals.